PROJECT: Bangkok metro enhancement

 - Digital monitoring and controlling the operations.

-One of the flagship outcomes of the project is Bangkok metro network map including all existing and planned routes in the city.
+One of the outcomes of the project is Bangkok mass transit map including all existing and planned routes in the city.
 Currently, a draft of the map is available and it is expected to evolve as new project decisions and approvals come into place.

 - January 2019: BKK Rail app is out!